Undergraduate certificate: public health

 Students dismissed from the college for poor scholarship may appeal to re-enroll after an interval of at least one calendar year following the end of the term in which they were dismissed.
 A written appeal for reinstatement must be submitted to the Undergraduate Program Office.
 Appeals must be submitted before June 15 for reinstatement in a fall semester or before December 1 for reinstatement in a spring semester.

-For details, see Undergraduate Academic Advising and Policies on the college's website.
+For details, see Undergraduate Student Services on the college's website.

 Students dismissed for unsatisfactory scholarship for the first time are not permitted to register again for one year.
 Students dismissed for the second time may or may not be granted a second reinstatement.
 Requests for reinstatement must be made in writing and should be addressed to the Associate Dean for Academic Affairs, College of Public Health.
 Arrangements for a reinstatement interview must be made with the associate dean for academic affairs.
 The interview must take place between March 1 and July 1 for reinstatement for fall semester, or between October 1 and December 1 for reinstatement to spring semester.
 Late requests are deferred to the following semester.